Roberts Switch

 23 Oct 1847-17 May 1848

 Abraham was the son of Edmund Samuel McGuffey and Sarah Elizabeth Kuykendall.
 He married Lillian Morgan on 24 Mar 1819 in the Greenville District of South Carolina.
 We do not know who her parents were.
-They had ten children born from 1824 to 1846.
+They had fourteen children born from 1820 to 1848.
+Whew!

 Abraham enlisted on 23 Oct 1847 in Nashville.
 He may have been promoted to Sergeant in early 1848 but the records are unclear.
 They do indicate that he enlisted as a Private and was a Private at his death.
 His widow's pension indicates that he was a Sergeant.
 He died of unspecified cause on 17 May 1848 in St Augustine, Mexico

 We don't know where Abraham is buried.
 He is likely buried at the place of his death in St Augustine, Mexico.
+There is a U.S. Tomb for Unknown Soldiers of the Mexican War in Mexico City where 750 are buried but not identified.
+Abraham is likely in a grave at the location where he died.
 We don't know where Lillian, his wife, is buried either.
-We do know that she was left with six kids ages 2-16 to finish raising.
+We do know that she was left with six kids ages 1-16 to finish raising.
 Many of the kids wound up in Allen County, Kentucky.
-Perhaps their mother went there as well.
+We know that she was living here on her property when she died.
 Anyone having more details, please contact me.